-- There are tons of users, content types, 3rd party integrations, payments, ads.
+- There are tons of users, content types, 3rd party integrations, payments, and ads.

 - High traffic peaks lead to delays in certain cases.

-- Data processing goes through various vendors (including payment providers, marketing automation suites, ERPs).
+- Data processing goes through various vendors (including payment providers, marketing automation suites, and ERPs).

 - The existing code base comes with technical debt from previous vendors.

 As a vendor, we define our business workflow for maximum efficiency and the best results.
 Still, customers are in control of selecting the right vendor depending on their business needs.
 Some agility is needed at times to close the right clients and slowly transition them to the best processes you can offer.

 The power of recurring revenue is paramount to our financial planning and growth strategy.
 Without recurring revenue, we would be hesitant to make bold moves forward, including hiring strategic roles like AdOps for our blue-chip publishers, or veteran technical consultants with 20 or 30 years of expertise coaching our staff.